Blue box

 A blue box is an electronic device that produces tones used to generate the in-band signaling tones formerly used within the North American long-distance telephone network to send line status and called number information over voice circuits.
-This allowed the user, referred to as a "phreaker", to surreptitiously place long-distance calls that would be billed to another number or dismissed entirely as an incomplete call.
+During that period, charges associated with long-distance calling were commonplace and could be significant, depending on the time, duration and destination of the call.
+A blue box device allowed for circumventing these charges by enabling an illicit user, referred to as a "phreaker", to place long-distance calls, without using the network's user facilities, that would be billed to another number or dismissed entirely by the telecom company's billing system as an incomplete call.
 A number of similar "color boxes" were also created to control other aspects of the phone network.

 First developed in the 1960s and used by a small phreaker community, the introduction of low-cost microelectronics in the early 1970s greatly simplified these devices to the point where they could be constructed by anyone reasonably competent with a soldering iron or breadboard construction.
-Soon after, models of relatively low quality were being offered fully assembled, but these generally required tinkering by the user to keep operational.
+Soon after, models of relatively low quality were being offered fully assembled, but these often required tinkering by the user to remain operational.

-Blue boxes stopped working as the long-distance network was increasingly digitized, replacing the call-control tones with out-of-band signaling methods in the form of common-channel signaling (CCS) carried digitally on a separate channel that is inaccessible to the telecom customer.
-The original technique was of limited use by the 1980s, and of almost no use today.
+Over time, as the long-distance network became digitized, the audio call-control tones were replaced with out-of-band signaling methods in the form of common-channel signaling (CCS) carried digitally on a separate channel inaccessible to the telephone user.
+This development limited the usefulness of audio-tone-based blue boxes by the 1980s, and they are of little to no use today.